upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/methodologies-and-process-frameworks.md

 | limited ability to revisit and re-evaluate past decisions | Low | Retrospectives support short-term reflection, but architectural and strategic decisions are seldom preserved and re-evaluated as durable knowledge assets over extended periods. |

-## Transition
+## Next family in the analysis

-This analysis provides a structured basis for comparison with other families of approaches.
-The following pages apply the same governance–knowledge lens to additional categories, enabling systematic comparison across governance modes and knowledge objects.
+This analysis establishes a baseline for comparison with other families of approaches by clarifying the dominant governance modes and knowledge objects emphasized by methodologies and process frameworks.

+The governance–knowledge lens is applied next to **[Project and portfolio management approaches](./project-and-portfolio-management-approaches.md)**, shifting attention from execution-centered governance to initiative-level and investment-level governance structures.